LeeMorinUCF/QMB6358F20/demo_08_data_in_R/README.md

     # Get a new dataset from somewhere.
     next_df <- iris_df
+    # You might use a read.csv() function with a particular filename.

     # Append it to the full dataset from somewhere.
     iris_full_df <- rbind(iris_full_df, next_df)